muritane/coordination-architecture/excecutional_literacies.md

 - optimizing averages while ignoring extinction
 - dismissing tail events as noise
-- relying on probabilistic correction without accounting for accumulation
+- relying on probabilistic correction under accumulation
 - mistaking lack of feedback for lack of risk

 ---